 Bibimbap is a dish that is nearly synonymous with Korean cuisine.
 Sure, bibimbap has a lot of flavors that work harmoniously with each other, but that's not even the best part.
 The best part about bibimbap is that each bowl is personal and unique to you.
 There are tons of ways to mix and match your toppings and ingredients and in the end, it'll still be solid bibimbap for you to enjoy.

 In Korean, bibimbap is literally translated to "mixed rice"; bibim (mixed) and bap (rice).
-As long as you have your prepared ingredients, your gochujang and sesame oil, you are already 80% done!
-But for our recipe, we chose the ingredients that are traditionally known to be in a bibimbap, as they balance and compliment each other for the ultimate flavor.
+As long as you have your prepared ingredients, your gochujang, and sesame oil, you are already 80% done!
+But for our recipe, we chose the ingredients that are traditionally known to be in bibimbap, as they balance and complement each other for the ultimate flavor.

 Put the soybean sprouts in a pot and add 4 cups water and 2 or 3 tsp salt.
 Cover and cook for 20 minutes over medium-high heat.
 Take out the sprouts with tongs and put them into a bowl.